Skip to content

 Trace List

-Displays all collected Span data within the currently selected time range.
+Displays all Span data collected within the currently selected time range.

 Filters and displays all Spans generated by service entry calls within the currently selected time range.